-France at odds with European medicines agency over PillJanuary 11th, 2013 in Medications /
+France at odds with European medicines agency over PillJanuary 11, 2013 in Medicine & Health / Medications

 France insisted Friday on restricting the prescription of newer-generation birth control pills even as Europe's medicines watchdog declared there was no evidence to merit a health warning.